 -Missing payments can completely destroy your credit.
 It can also mean court dates, being sued, losing property, or more.
 If you borrow money, you need to repay it on time to prevent any additional issues.

 If you are aware of this pros and cons, you can easily weigh your options and see if a personal loan is for you.
 But you also need to make sure that if you decide to get a loan, you do so with a reputable lender.
 As always, Loanry is here to help.
-Take a look at the list below, enter your information and you may get offers from lenders you qualify for:

 The Different Types of Personal Installments Loans

 There are two basic types of personal loans: secured and unsecured.
 Let’s break them down:

 A secured personal loan is one that requires some type of collateral.
 That may be a piece of property, like a car, a home, or even investments.Basically, you temporarily give your lender ownership rights to that collateral until you have fulfilled your agreement.
 This collateral benefits the lender because if you do not pay your loan, they can take possession of your property.
 They can then sell it to get their money back.

 It is also beneficial to the borrower because putting collateral up can help you get approved and possibly even get approved for more.
 The downside is that until you pay off the loan, you can do nothing with that property.
 For example, if you used a vehicle for collateral but would like to sell it, you will have to wait until you repay your loan and own it again.
 It is also important to note that if you do not repay your loan, the lender has every legal right to your collateral.
 So unless you don’t mind losing it, be sure to pay your loan as agreed.

 An unsecured loan is one that does not require any collateral.
 The lender basically loans you the money just on your promise to repay the loan.
 As the lender is taking a greater risk, these are harder to get approved for and you might not get approved for a large amount.
 The higher the risk, the tougher the application and approval process will be.